 What have we achieved so far?

-VictoriaUniversal extended care to 21 years (all OOHC and legislation underway).
+VictoriaUniversal extended care to 21 years.

 South AustraliaExtended care to 21 years (foster and kinship, trialing residential care).